henriquecustodia/henriquecustodia/README.md

   - 📖  I write posts about what I'm studing lately and tips related to home office.
 [Check it out](https://codedimension.com.br/) 🔗

-  - 🧑‍🎓 Spent weekends studyng new stuffs is my hobby.
+  - 🧑‍🎓 Spend weekends studyng new stuffs is my hobby.

 <hr>